Inquiry Question

 Why asexual production in plants?

 Asexual reproduction in plants produces progeny that are clones of their parents.
-There are several advantages and disadvantages to this method of reproduction.
+This method of reproduction has several advantages and disadvantages.

 Advantages

-• The desirable biological traits are maintained in the plant populations (those traits may be lost in sexually reproducing populations).
-For farmers, agriculturalists and horticulturalists, this provides a consistent yield of plants with those desirable traits.
+• Desirable biological traits are maintained in plant populations (those traits may be lost in sexually reproducing populations).
+This provides a consistent yield of plants with those desirable traits for farmers, agriculturalists, and horticulturalists.

 • Sexually reproducing plants usually produce seeds, which germinate into seedlings.
 Seedlings are delicate and take time to mature.
-Asexual reproduction by-passes this stage (i.e. the seedling stage).
-The young produced through asexual reproduction methods mature into their adult forms quickly.
-This is important commercially.
+Asexual reproduction bypasses this stage (the seedling stage).
+The young produced through asexual reproduction methods mature into their adult forms quickly, which is important commercially.

 Disadvantages